ethandicks/floptran-iv/compilers/PET-BASIC3/README.md

       * RETURN (emits RTS, original implementation)
       * STOP (emits BRK) *NEW*
       * END (emits JMP $C389, BASIC warmstart) *NEW*
+    * GET a single character
+      * GET A returns ASCII value into A ($00 if no keypress waiting in keyboard buffer)
     * Added internal flag variable 'w0' to select between two add/mult entry points to recreate historical output binaries

   * floptran dloader